 This graph illustrates the change in global surface temperature relative to 1951-1980 average temperatures.
-Nineteen of the warmest years have occurred since 2000, with the exception of 1998.
-The year 2020 tied with 2016 for the warmest year on record since record-keeping began in 1880 (source: NASA/GISS).
+Nineteen of the hottest years have occurred since 2000, with the exception of 1998.
+The year 2020 tied with 2016 for the hottest year on record since record-keeping began in 1880 (source: NASA/GISS).
 This research is broadly consistent with similar constructions prepared by the Climatic Research Unit and the National Oceanic and Atmospheric Administration.

 The time series below shows the five-year average variation of global surface temperatures.
 Dark blue indicates areas cooler than average.
 Dark red indicates areas warmer than average.